 Dozens of Women Have Come Forward

 Two recent lawsuits against Johnson & Johnson have given women everywhere the confidence they need to defend their rights.
 The judgments previously mentioned were in the favor of a woman whose ovarian cancer occurred after decades of using Johnson & Johnson talc-based products and the family of a woman who died from the disease after being a Johnson & Johnson customer for nearly 50 years.
 Dozens of additional lawsuits are currently in progress and more women are coming forward with claims.

-Rosenfeld Injury Lawyers is one of the leading award-winning personal injury law firms in Chicago.
+Rosenfeld Injury Lawyers LLC is one of the leading award-winning personal injury law firms in Chicago.
 We have a legal team dedicated to investigating claims by women who have suffered injuries after using Johnson & Johnson’s baby powder and Shower to Shower products.
 If you developed ovarian cancer after using these products, we would like the opportunity to represent your legal rights and interests.

 Contact us today to arrange a risk free consultation with one of our highly qualified Chicago talcum powder injury lawyers.
 We will gather all of the information we need to investigate your claim and answer all of your questions concerning your legal rights and options.
 Since we work only on a contingency fee basis, you are assured that if we are unable to secure compensation on your behalf, our services will be free of charge.

 For information on the latest developments in talcum powder litigation review our FAQ page here.